 Skip to main content

-So it’s crucial to build a high-performance culture in your sales team.
+It’s crucial to build a high-performance culture in your sales team to improve sales performance.
 Yet too many businesses fail to meet their growth targets.
 As they get later into the year, they start to cut back.
 Salespeople get more and more desperate to sell.
-They win unprofitable deals that are a bad fit.
-These get poorly delivered – they’re an ongoing headache for support, and the customer is unhappy too.
+They win unprofitable deals that are a terrible fit.
+These get poorly delivered – they’re an ongoing headache for support, and the customer is unhappy, too.
 Referrals dry up, and you’re stuck in a miserable spiral to the bottom.

 Contrast this with organisations with high-performing sales teams.
 It looks effortless.
-They target a smaller number of high-value customers that are profitable.
+They target a smaller number of profitable, high-value customers.
 New accounts are well-resourced, and customer satisfaction levels are high.
 Referrals pour in, and business spirals upwards.

-So which one is your business?
-If you have more in common with the first scenario, you need a serious re-think.
+So, which one is your business?
+You need a severe re-think if you have more in common with the first scenario.
 Recognise the importance of improving your sales function.
-Based on my experience training and coaching around sales, here are some ideas to turbocharge your team.
+Here are some core strategies to reshape your sales team into a powerhouse that doesn’t burn out or settle for mediocrity.

 This is first on the list as it can have the most profound impact.
 Great sales teams have a clearly defined sense of their purpose.
 They know why they’re doing what they’re doing.
 Sales leaders need to live and breathe this.
 Scratch their skin, and it’s there, just under the surface.

 Most of our clients are purpose-led.
-Smartsourcing are a great example.
-I was with them over Christmas and did a session with their leadership team.
+Smartsourcing is a great example.
+I was with them in September and did a session with their leadership team.
 I asked everyone to tell their origin story; by the end, there wasn’t a dry eye in the room.
 Their purpose as an organisation is to change the lives of 5000 Filipinos.
 Judging by the stories we heard that night, they’re well on the way to achieving it.

 target, core customer